-By default, Aleph tries to find matches based off your keywords pretty broadly, returning matches that include all your keywords at the top, but Aleph doesn't exclude matches that include only one of your keywords.
-It just pushes down in the order of search results.
+By default, Aleph tries to find matches based off your keywords pretty broadly, returning matches that include all of your keywords first, followed by matches that might only include one of your keywords.

 For example, if you type the keywords:

-Aleph will return all matches that have the workd Ilham and Aliyev, and then matches that have either Ilham or Aliyev in them.
-This might be too broad for your needs.
+Aleph will return all matches that have the words "Ilham" and "Aliyev," followed by matches that have either "Ilham" or "Aliyev" but not both, in them.
+Depending on your needs, this might not be ideal.

 If you want Aleph to only return matches that have exactly "Ilham Aliyev", then you should put quotations around those two keywords.